 3. You always feel ill and tired

 Constantly feeling run down and tired?
 You might be overworking yourself!

 Similarly, when work-related goals are the only thing that keep you motivated on a day-to-day basis, it’s time to reassess your life and realign your priorities.
 In other words, you need to find something that you enjoy doing outside of work that isn’t related to your 9-to-5 responsibilities.
-This could be joining a book club, socialising with friends, joining a sports club or dance class, or something else that you will enjoy doing and which will help you beat your work addiction.
+This could be joining a book club, socializing with friends, joining a sports club or dance class, or something else that you’ll enjoy doing and which will help you beat your work addiction.

 Workaholics never know when enough is enough.
-‘They are always focused on more and seeking to maximise everything, because they don't really know what success means to them,” says Jullien Gordon.
+“They are always focused on more and seeking to maximize everything, because they don't really know what success means to them,” says Jullien Gordon.

-Do you find yourself saying ‘yes’ to every additional task your boss throws your way?
-And do you also volunteer to take any projects that are outside of your job role?
+Do you find yourself saying “yes” to every additional task your boss throws your way?
+And do you also volunteer to take any projects that go beyond your job description?

-Spend some time to figure out how long you need on any given project and only accept work that is aligned with your experience.
-That way, you’ll avoid overworking yourself and you’ll be able to walk out the door at 5pm.
-Remember: it’s important to recognise when you’re stretching yourself too far and when you’re taking on tasks that are outside your skillset and don’t align with your career goals.
+Spend some time to figure out how long you need on any given project, and only accept work that is aligned with your experience.
+That way, you’ll avoid overworking yourself, and you’ll be able to walk out the door at 5pm.
+Remember: it’s important to recognize when you’re stretching yourself too far and when you’re taking on tasks that are outside your skill set and don’t align with your career goals.

-At this rate, you’ll be left with only clients and colleagues stored in your phone’s contacts as your friends will get annoyed with your lack of making an effort.
-To make sure you have a good work–life balance, start saying ‘yes’ more to the people that really care about you.
+At this rate, you’ll be left with only clients and coworkers stored in your phone’s contacts, as your friends will get annoyed with your lack of making an effort.
+To make sure you have a good work–life balance, start saying “yes” more to the people that really care about you.

 If you miraculously do make it to a social event, you only have one topic of conversation — and guess what that is?
 Work!
 Yeah, you got that right!
 If you’re not thinking about it, you’re talking about it.